r-o-g-e-r-y-a-n-g/hometown-success-engine/README.md

-# Hometown Success Engine for Team USA — Powered by Gemini
+# Hometown Success Engine for Team USA

 **An Interactive AI-Powered Map Exploring the Geography of Team USA Excellence Across Sports.**